 Headed to your garage first thing in the morning only to be greeted by rodents and other pests scampering away amidst all the dry leaves swept in by the wind?
 Or is it too drafty in there even if the garage is insulated properly?

 The role of a garage door rubber seal in giving the right amount of insulation and protection to your garage must not be overlooked.
-You can keep the heat in and the cold out with proper weather stripping.
+Besides calling a Terminix exterminator expert, you need to seriously look into your garage door rubber seal because if you don't block them out, they will return.
+You can also keep the heat in and the cold out with proper weather stripping.
 You can also make your garage energy efficient by getting a combination of garage door threshold seals and garage door rubber seals.

 Garage door threshold seals go through a lot of wear and tear.
 They need to be replaced as soon as they show signs of improper sealing.
 If it is time for you to choose the best replacement for your worn out garage seal from the numerous garage door rubber seals found online, this is the list for you!.